William Hatton (businessman): Early life

+Career

 In 1888, the Pacific Improvement Company hired Hatton to manage two large Del Monte dairies, the Rancho Cañada de la Segunda in lower Carmel Valley and the ranching operations of Rancho Los Laureles in the upper Carmel Valley that the company purchased in 1882.
-The Del Monte Dairy became the sole supplier of cream, butter, and milk for the Hotel Del Monte.
-Hatton had the first telephone service in Carmel Valley, which was installed from Hotel Del Monte to his dairies.

 In August 1889, Hatton, as Superintendent of PIC, purchased the 49 acre Joseph W. Gregg ranch southeast of the Carmel River mouth off Highway One, on what is now the Odello Ranch.
 The Odello Ranch got its name from Battista Odello (1885-1963) who came to American in 1909.
 His family worked the ranch until 1995.
 They sold the west side field to the State of California and the east side to actor Clint Eastwood in 1996.